-In June 2017, Chalice subscribed to 40 million fully paid ordinary shares in ASX listed Ausgold Limited (ASX: AUD) ("Ausgold") at an issue price of 2.5 cents per share for a total of A\$1 million ("the Placement").
+In June 2017, Chalice subscribed to 40 million fully paid ordinary shares in ASX listed Ausgold at an issue price of 2.5 cents per share for a total of A\$1 million (the "Placement").
 In addition to the Placement, Chalice agreed to sell its Dumbleyung Project, to Ausgold for 15 million shares (subject to a 12 month escrow) and 10 million unlisted share options that are exercisable at A\$0.035 cents per share within a 2 year period.
 Chalice will also retain a 2 per cent NSR over the Dumbleyung Project.
+The sale was completed in September 2018.